 Some dogs are natural couch potatoes, and others require extensive exercise to stay mentally sound.
-While most dogs are somewhere in the middle, needing regular exercise but not being unbearable if you have to miss a walk or two, others are different.
-Some dogs are hard to keep as house pets if they don’t get the exercise they require, as they’re naturally hyper and energetic.
-If that’s the type of pup you’re looking for, check out this list below!
-Since we can’t list every hyper breed, add your suggestion in the comments!
+Most dogs are somewhere in the middle, needing regular exercise but not being unbearable if you have to miss a walk or two.
+But there are others that are quite different.
+Those types of dogs with seemingly endless energy.
+These dogs are hard to keep as house pets if they don’t get the exercise they require.
+If that’s the type of pup you’re looking for, check out this list below of the 10 most hyper dog breeds!

 #1 – Border Collie